-A substantial body of research in psychology has investigated how individuals resolve moral dilemmas in which aggregate outcomes for the greater good conflict with moral norms.
-The most famous example is the trolley dilemma, in which a runaway trolley will kill five people unless an individual acts to stop or redirect the trolley.
-In a variant called the footbridge dilemma, the five people can be saved if the individual pushes a large person from a bridge in order to stop the trolley.
-From a utilitarian perspective, pushing the large person from the bridge would be morally acceptable because such an action improves well-being in the aggregate.
-Conversely, pushing the large person from the bridge would be morally unacceptable from a deontological point of view because such actions violate moral rules.
-Thus, individuals are typically claimed to be making a utilitarian judgment if the described action is believed to be unacceptable.
+A substantial body of research in psychology has investigated how individuals resolve moral dilemmas in which aggregate outcomes for the greater good conflict with moral norms.15 The most famous example is the trolley dilemma, in which a runaway trolley will kill five people unless an individual acts to stop or redirect the trolley.16 In a variant called the footbridge dilemma, the five people can be saved if the individual pushes a large person from a bridge in order to stop the trolley.17 From a utilitarian perspective, pushing the large person from the bridge would be morally acceptable because such an action improves well-being in the aggregate.
+Conversely, pushing the large person from the bridge would be morally unacceptable from a deontological point of view because such actions violate moral rules.18 Thus, individuals are typically claimed to be making a utilitarian judgment if the described action is believed to be acceptable, whereas they are said to be making a deontological judgment if the described action is believed to be unacceptable.19

-Greene's dual-process theory postulates that automatic affective reactions to harms typically motivate deontological judgments, whereas deliberate cost-benefit reasoning typically motivates utilitarian judgments.
+Greene's20 dual-process theory postulates that automatic affective reactions to harms typically motivate deontological judgments, whereas deliberate cost-benefit reasoning typically motivates utilitarian judgments.
 According to Greene's dual-process theory, people experience an emotional response of disgust to the prospect of actively harming someone physically when faced with a high-conflict personal (ie, sacrificial) moral dilemma, in which they would be inflicting direct harm on one person in order to save more people.
 If this aversive emotional reaction to the prospect of harming someone is strong enough, people are prone to make deontological judgments.
-Conversely, if this emotional reaction is weak, then deliberative reasoning dominates the choice process and leads to the endorsement of utilitarian judgments.
-Thus, blunted emotional reactions to victims can lead to utilitarian judgments in sacrificial moral dilemmas, as do deliberative reasoning.
-A growing body of research has shown that patients with damage to the brain regions involved in emotion processing (eg, ventromedial prefrontal cortex, vmPFC) tend to endorse utilitarian solutions to sacrificial moral dilemmas.
-Similarly, there is overwhelming evidence that those with impaired emotion-processing abilities and shallow affect, such as psychopaths, exhibit a preference for utilitarian judgments in sacrificial moral dilemmas.24-26
+Conversely, if this emotional reaction is weak, then deliberative reasoning dominates the choice process and leads to the endorsement of utilitarian judgments.21 Thus, blunted emotional reactions to victims can lead to utilitarian judgments in sacrificial moral dilemmas, as do deliberative reasoning.21 A growing body of research has shown that patients with damage to the brain regions involved in emotion processing (eg, ventromedial prefrontal cortex, vmPFC) tend to endorse utilitarian solutions to sacrificial moral dilemmas.^{22,23} Similarly, there is overwhelming evidence that those with impaired emotion-processing abilities and shallow affect, such as psychopaths, exhibit a preference for utilitarian judgments in sacrificial moral dilemmas.^{24-26}